-Researchers from the Massachusetts Institute of Technology (MIT) released a study that found that Tesla drivers are more distracted when they use the company’s semi-autonomous Autopilot that is in Tesla vehicles now.
-According to a CNN report, the findings support calls for Tesla to take more steps to keep drivers attentive for their own safety.
+Researchers from the Massachusetts Institute of Technology (MIT) released a study that found that Tesla drivers are more distracted when using the company’s semi-autonomous Autopilot in Tesla vehicles now.
+According to a CNN report, the findings support that Tesla should take more steps to keep drivers attentive for their safety.

 Tesla’s Autopilot is a semi-autonomous driver-assist system that is designed to steer the car, help it stay in its lane and keep up with traffic on divided highways.
 But Tesla has acknowledged that the software is imperfect and after fatal crashes involving Autopilot, has said that drivers should keep their eyes on the road and hands on the wheel even when Autopilot is engaged.